 On arrival at East London at 5:50 pm on the down flight, the weather was poor but could not have been appalling as the aircraft landed without difficulty on runway 28 after an instrument approach.
 On take-off from East London at 6:15pm, the second event occurred: the Rietbok struck a bird.
 Lipawsky decided to press on to Port Elizabeth where the plane was inspected thoroughly and passed as serviceable.
 Like the first event, investigators contend that it had no bearing on the subsequent accident but for other reasons cannot be eliminated from the mix.

 The vertical height above the ground is divided into “air lanes.”
-Much like lanes on the road, they serve to prevent vehicles from crashing.
+Much like lanes on the road, they serve to prevent aircraft from colliding with other aircraft.
 After a normal take-off at 6:42, the Rietbok climbed to Flight Level 90.
 At 6:46, it reported that it was climbing through 5000 feet and that it estimated that it would reach the NDB – the non-directional radio beacon – at Port Alfred at 6:59.
 At 6:58, it reported to Port Alfred that its flight level was 90 and that its ETA at East London would be 7:14.

 The controller at East London testified at the investigation that the weather conditions provided to Lipawsky were 8/8 nimbo stratus cloud at 200 to 300 feet overhead, lowering on the approached to runway 28.
 At 6:59 the aircraft acknowledged the weather and requested descent clearance from Flight Level 90.
 Clearance was given and acknowledged.